Skip to content

 Figure 13c: Start debugging

-Understanding debugger panels
+Understanding VS Code debugger panels

-VS Code provides similar tools to DevTools for debugging JavaScript.
-You will find lots of similarities with the Google Chrome JavaScript debugger we have seen so far in this article.
-Here are the primary sections you should be aware of:
+VS Code provides similar tools to DevTools for debugging JavaScript, and it is broadly similar to the Google Chrome JavaScript debugger we have seen so far in this article.

 1. Enable debugging.
 Press the play button to enable the debugging option.